a1600795/Trust2BlockChain/h2-Crown Jewels and Bad Guys.md

 ### a) Make-belief boogie-man.
 Create a treath model for imaginary company

 My imaginary company is a pharmaceutical drug lab that creates new medicines.
 The key assets for this company are the drugs that are currently under development.
 They are just going to have a breakthrough on a drug that cures lymphona.
 Based on the test results the drug has worked for 99 percent of the cases and they are preparing to release it after 10 months.
-The development of the new drug has taken 10 years.
+The development of the new drug has taken 11 years.
 It would be catastrophic if the chemistry and preparation process would leak out.

-####Threat model
+###Threat model